MicrosoftDocs/sdk-api/sdk-api-src/content/webauthenticationcoremanagerinterop/nn-webauthenticationcoremanagerinterop-iwebauthenticationcoremanagerinterop.md

 ## -description

-Provides desktop apps with access to certain functions of [WebAuthenticationCoreManager](/uwp/api/windows.security.authentication.web.core.webauthenticationcoremanager) that are otherwise available only to UWP apps.
+Provides Win32 apps with access to certain functions of [WebAuthenticationCoreManager](/uwp/api/windows.security.authentication.web.core.webauthenticationcoremanager) that are otherwise available only to UWP apps.

 ## -remarks